 I highly recommend also checking this full-depth article covering records management.

 Records retention or documents retention refers to the preservation of critical documents that reflect decisions, policies, financial transactions, and internal controls.

 How Long do Businesses Deed to Keep Records?

 Records should be kept depending on the rules and regulations the organization is operating in.
 The life span could be a few days or it could be permanent.
 For example, in the US certain financial and tax records must be stored for seven years due to IRS regulations.

 Business Records Retention Schedule

-The retention schedule, also called data retention schedule, is the core foundation of an effective records management initiative.
+The retention schedule, also called the data retention schedule, is the core foundation of an effective records management initiative.
 The purpose is to define how different types of records are managed.

 In addition to how long they should be kept to comply with different laws and regulations requirements.

-A well-established and routinely updated general retention schedule is crucial.
+A well-established and routinely updated general document retention schedule is crucial.
 A company-wide management strategy will eliminate fines and penalties by ensuring full compliance with laws and regulations.